flakesrc/flakesrc/README.md

 <h3 align="center">Hello, World!</h3>

-I'm Marcos from Brazil.
+- I'm Marcos from Brazil.
 Here is a resume about my repositories.
+- Currently, I don't have so many projects, but I have many pieces of knowledge that aren't here.
+I'll develop and add some new projects soon.
+Cya

 ## Learning projects